Language-Assisted Deep Learning for Autistic Behaviors Recognition

 \subsection{Experimental settings}

 In this subsection, we introduce our training and evaluation settings.
-For a fair comparison, we follow previous works and utilize 5-fold cross-validation, and the final averaged top-1 accuracy can be formulated as:
+For a fair comparison, we follow previous works and utilize 5-fold cross-validation and report both top-1 accuracy and the F1 score.

-where $N_{correct, i}$ is the number of correct prediction in the $i-th$ trial and $N_{total, i}$ is the total number of test samples.
 During training, we first do regular data augmentation following the Video Swin Transformer training on Kinetics400~\cite{carreira2017quo} dataset, i.e., we resize the frames so that the shortest side is 256, and then we random crop a sub-region and resize it into $224 \times 224$.
 Additionally, we also flip the frame with a probability of 0.5 during training.
 We also normalize the frames into [0, 1].
 During optimization, we select the most common optimizer AdamW~\cite{reddi2019convergence}.
 The initial learning rate is 0.001 and the weight decay is 0.05.
 We have two settings for the total training epochs.
-If the Video Swin Transformer backbone is pretrained on Kinetics400\cite{carreira2017quo}, we fine-tune another 50 epochs on the autism behavior dataset (this method is denoted as \textbf{VST(pretrained))}; if the Video Swin Transformer backbone is directly trained from scratch on the autism behavior dataset, the training epoch is set as 100 (this method is denoted as \textbf{VST}).
+If the Video Swin Transformer backbone is pretrained on Kinetics400, we fine-tune another 50 epochs on the autism behavior dataset (this is denoted as \textbf{VST(pretrained)}); if the backbone is trained from scratch, the training epoch is set as 100 (this is denoted as \textbf{VST}).
 For both settings, we use the Cosine Annealing learning rate scheduler.
-We implement our method using Pytorch and carry out the experiments using 4 A500 GPUs.
+We implement our method using Pytorch and carry out the experiments using 4 A5000 GPUs.